top of page

 HSDD is characterised by a lack of sexual desire, fantasies or thoughts, that is troublesome for an individual.
 It can have a significant impact on an individual's quality of life and can lead to stress, anxiety, sadness and problems with relationships.
 At the moment, there are limited treatment options available for this condition.
 Therefore, we need to develop a better understanding of how and why HSDD occurs, in order to develop future treatments.

-• Aged over 18 years old
+Aged ≥40 years old

-And are interested in taking part in our research study, please email to find out more information and see if you are eligible.
+If you are interested in taking part in our research study, please email to find out more information and see if you are eligible.

 If you decide to take part, you will receive £200 in expenses.